umarhassan-mitodl/1.022-fall-2018/content/pages/syllabus.md

 Course Textbook
 ---------------

 Easley, David, and Jon Kleinberg. _Networks, Crowds, and Markets: Reasoning about a Highly Connected World_.
 Cambridge University Press, 2010.
-ISBN: 9780521195331. \[Preview with [Google Books](https://books.google.com/books?id=atfCl2agdi8C&pg=PAfrontcover#v=onepage&q&f=false)\]
+ISBN: 9780521195331. \[Preview with {{% resource_link "e33df1f9-48e4-447d-bc17-18923475d3f3" "Google Books" %}}\]

-An [online version](https://www.cs.cornell.edu/home/kleinber/networks-book/) is freely available on Jon Kleinberg's homepage on Cornell University's Department of Computer Science website.
+An {{% resource_link "136cd8d8-ae18-4c60-92b4-2a0398eb7c07" "online version" %}} is freely available on Jon Kleinberg's homepage on Cornell University's Department of Computer Science website.

 Occasionally we may also use a few additional book chapters and research papers.
 These can be found in the {{% resource_link b2c48e80-8fb2-92a3-ed8e-3f558bbdc79a "Readings" %}} section.